Checks for Hierarchy

 and

-transitions downward answer the question: how to engage sensibly?
+transitions downward answer the question: how to be grounded?

 Starting from below:

-L1-Trying is the foundation of Willingness because the readiness to initiate action re-occurs at every higher level (as just explained).
+L1-Trying is the foundation of Willingness because the readiness to initiate action re-occurs at every higher level.

 A: By adopting relevant ideas that are emotionally charged